 When you know the importance of things, you set soul-filling priorities.
 When you know the impermanence of things, you don’t measure your success on fame or fortune.
 When you know the insignificance of things, your self-worth doesn’t fluctuate with number of followers.

 For entrepreneurs, minimalism is the new definition of success.

 Entrepreneurs want to feel productive and accomplished but end up feeling behind and burned out.
 Inevitable when you’re constantly comparing yourself to others.
 When you’re drowning in every business book and podcast.
 When you’re buying all the latest tools and gadgets just to keep up.

 Where do you draw the line and declutter the piles of stuff, the incoming information and growing To Do list?

 That’s the struggle; not knowing where to draw the line.
 Not trusting your gut when enough is enough.
 Not protecting yourself from overwhelm before it happens.

 Which is why there’s such a draw to minimalism in life and business.
 Greg McKeown in his book, “The Disciplined Pursuit of Less” talks about it.
 Gary Keller in “The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results” addresses it.

 Entrepreneurs are understanding the need to cut through the clutter in order to advance.
 To get clear on priorities, laser-focused on spending and activities.
 Targeted toward one big push.

 A minimalist entrepreneur is a decluttered entrepreneur.
-Decluttered of the self-sabotage and self-doubt, full of clarity confidence.
+Decluttered of the self-sabotage and self-doubt, full of clarity and confidence.